 Dr Nuthana Bhayankaram is a paediatric registrar and vice president of the Medical Women’s Federation.
 Nuthana is an academic paediatric trainee with a particular interest in endocrinology, having studied medicine at the University of Birmingham.
-She is also very interested in diversity and inclusion.
+She is also passionate about diversity and inclusion.

 “I am very passionate about diversity and inclusion.
 I think it is really important that every voice has a chance to be heard.
 Part of what is so important in paediatrics is that we advocate for children who may not be able to advocate for themselves.”